 Baddeley (1986) showed the central executive manages working memory functions.
 Plan activities to help learners manage its demands on them.
 This structures learning and stops learners feeling overwhelmed by tasks.

-Baddeley (2000) proved working memory is small.
+Working memory is limited in capacity; Baddeley (2000) proposed the episodic buffer as an additional component of the working-memory model.
 This means learners may struggle with complex tasks.
 Structure lessons carefully; teachers, don't overload learners.
 Sweller (1988) showed overload slows learning.

 Learners focus on key information through selective attention.
 This improves learners' thinking skills (Posner, 1980; Styles, 1997).
 Blocking distractions helps free up working memory (Baddeley, 2003).
 Teachers should directly teach learners these attention skills (Chun et al., 2011).

-How Does Working Memory Affect Student Learning in the Classroom?
+How Does Working Memory Affect Learner Learning in the Classroom?

-Learners use working memory for instructions and problem solving.
-Memory overload can harm grades because processing information is harder.
+Learners use working memory to follow instructions and solve problems.
+If memory is overloaded, grades can fall because learners find it harder to process information.
 Teachers may see this as inattention (Alloway & Alloway, 2009; Gathercole & Alloway, 2008).
-Cognitive load impacts each learner's capacity (Sweller, 1988).
+Cognitive load affects how much of a learner's limited working-memory capacity is available for learning (Sweller, 1988).

 Working Memory Capacity by Age